 Athletes will tell you that it’s always good to have home field advantage when you want to open a new season on a high note.
 The same holds true for rock & roll bands, so it made eminently good sense for Dead & Company to launch Summer Tour 2019 at Shoreline Amphitheatre, located in the place where it all began, the San Francisco Bay Area.

 Features the songs "Passenger" b/w "Terrapin Station."

-This one features cover art by Helen Kennedy and remastered mono audio transferred from the analog master tape.
+This volume in the collection features cover art by Scott McDougall and remastered mono audio transferred from the analog master tape.

 Due July 10th, WORKINGMAN’S DEAD: 50th ANNIVERSARY DELUXE EDITION will be available as a three-CD set and digital equivalents featuring the original album with newly remastered sound, plus an unreleased complete concert recorded on February 21, 1971 at the Capitol Theatre in Port Chester, NY.
 The show was mixed from the 16-track analog master tapes by Jeffrey Norman at Bob Weir’s Marin County TRI Studios and mastered by Grammy® Award-winning engineer, David Glasser, along with restoration and speed correction by Plangent Processes.